carapace-finance/website/docs/protocol-mechanics/protection_buyers.md

 ### Insolvency

 The primary risk for protection buyers is that there might not be sufficient capital available in a given pool to cover each claim in the event of default.
-See [Protocol Mechanics: General](/docs/protocol-mechanics/general) section for a detailed explanation on how Carapace mitigates this risk.
+See Protocol Mechanics: General section [here](/docs/protocol-mechanics/general#sufficient-capital-for-payouts) section for a detailed explanation on how Carapace mitigates this risk.

 ### Other Risks

 Smart contract failure and Fraud are some of the other risks faced by a buyer.
-These risks and mitigants are covered in detail in the [Protocol Mechanics: Protection Sellers](/docs/protocol-mechanics/protection_sellers).
+These risks and mitigants are covered in detail in the Protocol Mechanics: Protection Sellers section [here](/docs/protocol-mechanics/protection_sellers#other-risks).

 ## Buyer Qualifications